ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 - "Can I use different preprocessors for different variables?"
 - "Can I use different datasets for different variables?"
 - "How can I combine different preprocessor functions?"
+- "Can I run the same recipe for multiple ensemble members?"
 objectives:
 - "Create a recipe with multiple preprocessors"
 - "Use different preprocessors for different variables"